Multi-block Min-max Bilevel Optimization with Applications in Multi-task Deep AUC Maximization: Proposed Algorithms and convergence Analysis

 In terms of theoretical analysis, we are not bounding the individual error $H_i^{t+1} - \nabla_{yy}^2 g_i(\x_{t},\y_i^{t})^{-1}$ for all blocks, but the cumulative error for all blocks across all iterations.
 This is exhibited in Lemma~\ref{MA_s_multi_tasks}.
 As the conclusion of the above discussion, the gradient estimator of $\nabla F(\w_t)$ is given by

 We maintain a moving average estimator $\z_{t+1}$ for $\Delta^{t+1}$ and finally update $\x_{t+1}$ using $\z_{t+1}$.
 The detailed steps are presented in Algorithm~\ref{alg}.

-Nevertheless, the first method is not suitable for problems with a high dimensionality of $\y_i$, since computing the Hessian inverse could be computationally expensive.
-To this end, we propose a second method for problems with high dimensionnality of $\y_i$.
+Nevertheless, such method is not suitable for problems with a high dimensionality of $\y_i$, since computing the Hessian inverse could be computationally expensive.
+To this end, we propose the second method, Algorithm~\ref{alg3}, for problems with high dimensionality of $\y_i$.
 The main idea is to treat $[\nabla^2_{yy}g_i(\x,\y_i)]^{-1}\nabla_y f_i(\x,\alpha_i,\y_i)$ as the solution to a quadratic function minimization problem.
 As a result, $[\nabla^2_{yy}g_i(\x,\y_i)]^{-1}\nabla_y f_i(\x,\alpha_i,\y_i)$ can be approximated by SGD.
 Such method for Hassian inverse computation has been studied for solving single-block bilevel optimization problems in some previous works \cite{https://doi.org/10.48550/arxiv.2201.13409, https://doi.org/10.48550/arxiv.2112.04660}.
 However, none of them has applied this method in multi-block scenario.

 Define quadratic function $\gamma_i$ and its minimum point as following